Red Billed Chough captive breeding and reintroductions

 A successful Chough restoration project was trialled on the island of Jersey between 2013-2018 and has restored the species back to Jersey.
 The project was a partnership between Jersey Zoo, the States of Jersey and The National Trust for Jersey and we are extremely grateful to our colleagues at Jersey Zoo for their generous advice and guidance.
 Many of the techniques developed on Jersey are being used to guide the Kent project.

 The reintroduction of the chough will drive the restoration of this and other important habitats along our coastline which will benefit the recovery of other wildlife.
 Now, it is more important than ever to return missing species and the complex habitats on which they depend.

 This exciting project would not have been possible without the breeding programme for the species which has been managed by Paradise Park in Cornwall for over 30 years.
-We are working closely with Paradise Park to set up four breeding pairs of Chough at Wildwood, three of these arrived in early April 2022.
-Within a week of arriving, they have already started to build nests.
-This means we are expecting to hatch Chough chicks very soon.
-Our original pair of Chough have been breeding at Wildwood successfully each year since 2017 and are the parents of the four ambassador birds currently housed in a specially built aviary at Dover Castle, to promote the project.
+We are working closely with Paradise Park to set up breeding pairs of Chough at Wildwood.
+Our original chough pair has been breeding at Wildwood successfully each year since 2017 and are the parents of the ambassador birds currently housed in a specially built aviary at Dover Castle, to promote the project.